stanislavpolianychko/place-optimisation-sa-ga/README.md

 This format ensures clarity, traceability, and compliance with the constraints.
 The efficiency analysis will provide insight into the benefits of optimization compared to a naive chronological placement.

-We considered three algorithms for solving the problem: Genetic Algorithm (GA), Simulated Annealing (SA), and Tabu Search (TS).
+We considered two algorithms for solving the problem: Genetic Algorithm (GA) and Simulated Annealing (SA).

 ## Problem-Solving Algorithms